MeSoftHorny/WTRTI/README.md

 - "Game chat" window, with ability translate in-game chat messages by opening Google Translate web-page or in-app translate (Lingva.ml).
 - "Battle Log" window, with a keyword highlight.

-<h1 align="center"></h1>

-### How it works:
+## How it works
 WTRTI does not make any changes to the game process or its data, it 'only' processes data from localhost:8111(web-map) and displays it on a screen.

-<h1 align="center"></h1>

-### Installation:
+## Installation
 1. Download [the latest version](https://github.com/MeSoftHorny/WTRTI/releases)
 2. Extract it to a seperate folder with write permissions.
 Make sure it is not in the game root directory, otherwise the game launcher will delete WTRTI.exe file in there.
 3. Run WTRTI.exe.

-### Upgrade from previous versions:
+### Upgrade from previous versions
 Simply extract the downloaded zip file into the folder where the old version is located.

-<h1 align="center"></h1>

-### System requirements:
+## System requirements
 - Game: Full client+
 *DEV Server or Minimal client users, see Troubleshooting section for a workaround.*
-- OS: Windows: 7 or higher
+- OS: Windows 7 or higher
 Linux: Ubuntu 20.04 and later
 *Borderless window mode requires Compositor to be enabled.*
 - Graphics: Any OpenGL 3.3 compatible GPU or greater
 *RTSS OSD: Rivatuner Statistics Server v7.3+.
 [Download](https://www.guru3d.com/files-details/rtss-rivatuner-statistics-server-download.html)*
 - VR: SteamVR

-<h1 align="center"></h1>

-### Troubleshooting:
+## Troubleshooting
 _**"Not working with DEV server":**_
-    WTRTI may not work, if the vehicle does not have a cockpit or the game client is Minimal, which causes the indicators.json file to be missing on localhost:8111.
+    &nbsp;&nbsp;&nbsp;&nbsp;WTRTI may not work, if the vehicle does not have a cockpit or the game client is Minimal, which causes the indicators.json file to be missing on localhost:8111.
     In this case, try enabling "Handle data in every game mode" (Settings -> Advanced tab).
-    Beware: Some of the indicators will not work (e.g Critical AoA, Wing Flutter), due to the limited amount of data available from localhost:8111.
+    Note: Some of the indicators will not work (e.g Critical AoA, Wing Flutter), due to the limited amount of data available from localhost:8111.

 _**"OSD is not show up" or "Data is not updated in the main window":**_
-    If you have Antivirus, try to add exclusion for WTRTI.
+    &nbsp;&nbsp;&nbsp;&nbsp;If you have Antivirus, try to add exclusion for WTRTI.

 _**"The overlay is stuttering/freezing" or "Data is not updating when ALT-TAB to the game":**_
-    Try to turn off the "Hardware Accelerated GPU Scheduling": https://www.thenerdmag.com/how-to-turn-off-hardware-accelerated-gpu-scheduling-on-windows-10/
+    &nbsp;&nbsp;&nbsp;&nbsp;Try to turn off the "Hardware Accelerated GPU Scheduling": https://www.thenerdmag.com/how-to-turn-off-hardware-accelerated-gpu-scheduling-on-windows-10/

 _**"RTSS OSD is not working":**_
-    RTSS may conflict with other overlays, try disabling them first.
+    &nbsp;&nbsp;&nbsp;&nbsp;RTSS may conflict with other overlays, try disabling them first.
     If you running the game through Steam, you can disable overlay for War Thunder, just open Properties->General-> Uncheck the "Enable the Steam Overlay while in-game"

 _**"WTRTI OSD: transparency is not working/black rectangle":**_
-    Windows: The Compositor on your system is not working properly.
+    &nbsp;&nbsp;&nbsp;&nbsp;**Windows:** The Compositor on your system is not working properly.
 Can be a few things:
         1. Graphics driver issue, try to reinstall.
         2. Windows is corrupted (sfc /scannow).
-    Linux: Try to enable the compositor (kwin, compiz, picom).
+    **Linux:** Try to enable the compositor (kwin, compiz, picom).

 _**"Flight data is not being written to the CSV file":**_
-    Perhaps Antivirus restricts write access, try to add exclusion for WTRTI.
+    &nbsp;&nbsp;&nbsp;&nbsp;Perhaps Antivirus restricts write access, try to add exclusion for WTRTI.

 <h1 align="center"></h1>